History Files

 488

-Traditional date for the establishing of the kingdom under Oisc, which may explain Hengist's given date of death.
-His actual death is not recorded, so it seems likely that it was a peaceful one.
+This is the traditional date for the founding of the kingdom under Oisc, which may explain Hengist's given date of death.
+His actual death is not recorded, so it seems likely that it is a peaceful one.

-This is the last recorded entry for the Cantware in the Anglo-Saxon Chronicle until 565.
-The battles against the Britons move further westwards as they lose the south coast to the Suth Seaxe, and Londinium to the Middel Seaxe and their Suther-ge, and the Thames Valley and Ciltern Saetan.
-It is also possible that the Cantware are involved in the Mons Badonicus defeat of circa 496 and are so weakened that they are simply unable to mount any further grabs for territory for a generation or more.
+This is also the last recorded entry for the Cantware in the Anglo-Saxon Chronicle until 565.
+The battles against the Britons move further westwards as they lose the south coast to the Suth Seaxe, Londinium to the Middel Seaxe and their Suther-ge (both of whom remain under Kentish influence), and the Upper Thames to the Thames Valley Saxons and Ciltern Saetan.
+It is also highly possible that the Cantware are involved in the Mons Badonicus defeat at Caer Baddan of circa 496 and are so weakened that they are simply unable to mount any further grabs for territory for a generation or more.

 512? - 540